CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 ### <a name="_toc152200370"></a>Task 3: Create Visual query

 You will be navigated back to **SQL analytics endpoint view**.
-If you are not familiar with SQL, you can execute a similar query using visual query.
+If you are not familiar with SQL, you can execute a similar query using the visual query.

 1. From the top menu select **New visual query**.
 A visual query pane opens.
 1. From the **Explorer** pane, drag **Sales, Product, and Supplier** tables to the visual query pane.
-1. With **Sales** table selected, from the Visual query pane menu, select **Combine -> Merge queries**.
+1. With the **Sales** table selected, from the Visual query pane menu, select **Combine -> Merge queries**.

    ![A screenshot of Visual query screen](../media/Aspose.Words.81f0a6eb-66e8-4803-8eb7-2aca2def2ac4.008.png)